 Each flag is covered with arcane symbols that are usually only intelligible to the initiated.
 With some help, I have made a near complete translation of the Wanfu black command flag (fig. 21):

-- 雨漸耳 (yu jian er) – “Rain soaks the ears”, likely referring to a commandment from heaven.
+- 雨漸耳 (Yu jian er, “Rain soaks the ears”) – This likely refers to a commandment from heaven.

 - 六?
 (Liu ?) – The mystery character likely refers to the Six Ding (六丁), protector spirits of Daoism.
 They are often grouped with the Six Jia (Mugitani, 2008).
-This is likely connected to no. 11 below.
+See also no. 11 below.

-- 北極 (Bei ji) – The “Northern Ultimate”, referring to the Dark Emperor of the North.
+- 北極 (Bei ji, “Northern Ultimate”) – This refers to the Dark Emperor of the North.
 Here, the character for “north” is split in half and “ultimate” is inserted in the middle.